 - That the environment, has been, is being, or is likely to be, damaged.

 - That information tending to show any of the above, is being, or is likely to be, deliberately concealed.

 - That the School or any associated person has been, is being, or is likely to be receiving or offering bribes.

 - That any official has been, is being, or is likely to be bribed or offered facilitation payment by the School or any associated person.

-Information which a member of staff reasonably believes tends to show one or more of the above should promptly be disclosed to the Artistic and Executive Directors so that any appropriate action can be taken.
+Information which a member of staff reasonably believes tends to show one or more of the above should promptly be disclosed to the Principal and Artistic Director so that any appropriate action can be taken.

-If it is inappropriate to make such a disclosure to the Artistic and Executive Directors, the member of staff should speak to the Head of HR or Trustees.
+If it is inappropriate to make such a disclosure to the Principal and Artistic Director, the member of staff should speak to the Director of Operations or Trustees.

 Staff, will suffer no detriment of any sort for making such a disclosure in accordance with this procedure.
 However, failure to follow this procedure may result in the disclosure of information losing its ‘protected status’.

-Should staff require further guidance in relation to this matter or concerning the use of the disclosure procedure generally, you can speak in confidence to Head of HR.
+Should staff require further guidance in relation to this matter or concerning the use of the disclosure procedure generally, you can speak in confidence to Director of Operations.